JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/L_enfant_Jesus_et_les_docteurs_de_la_Loi.md

 **3. If God is a father who loves his children, why all this slaughter of animals to gain divine favor—has the teaching of Moses been misunderstood?**

 > “_The Hebrews believed that “without the shedding of blood there could be no remission of sin.”
-They had not found deliverance from the old and pagan idea that the Gods could not be appeased except by the sight of blood, though Moses did make a distinct advance when he forbade human sacrifices and substituted therefor, in the primitive minds of his childlike Bedouin followers, the ceremonial sacrifice of animals._” ([UB 4:5.5](/en/The_Urantia_Book/4#p5_5))
+They had not found deliverance from the old and pagan idea that the Gods could not be appeased except by the sight of blood, though Moses did make a distinct advance when he forbade human sacrifices and substituted therefor, in the primitive minds of his childlike Bedouin followers, the ceremonial sacrifice of animals._” (<a id="a112_422"></a>[UB 4:5.5](/en/The_Urantia_Book/4#p5_5))

 Jesus' questioning challenges man's servitude to the law of Moses and the belief in God's wrath; to slavishly obey God for fear of enduring His wrath is unacceptable to Jesus' young mind.
 For him, the love of his heavenly Father took precedence over all other considerations; how was it possible that this God of love and mercy could change his mind and become so angry with his children that he would demand the shedding of blood for the remission of their sins?